 Mordecai, a Jew living in the Persia capital, faithfully guided Esther through a time of potentially great trouble.
-Mark Schindler uses his example to show that such character is not out of our reach!
+Such character is in our reach as well.

 Just as important as follow-through is in an athletic motion, its spiritual counterpart is vital to our life in Christ.
 We must have the will and commitment to carry our devotion to God through to the very end.

 The book of Hebrews provides reasons to recapture flagging zeal, focusing on the reason for our hope and faith, establishing Christ's credentials.